 Homemade Marshmallow Fluff

-Using a stand mixer (or a hand mixer + large bowl), add egg whites, corn syrup, and salt.
-Set mixer speed to high and whisk for 5 minutes, until mixture is thick and doubled in size.3 egg whites, 2 cups light corn syrup, 1/2 teaspoon cream of tartar
+- Using a stand mixer (or a hand mixer + large bowl), add egg whites, corn syrup, and cream of tartar.
+Set mixer speed to high and whisk for 5 minutes or until mixture is thick and doubled in size.3 egg whites, 2 cups light corn syrup, 1/2 teaspoon cream of tartar

-Reduce mixer speed to low and slowly add in powdered sugar, mixing until any clumps have disappeared.
-Finish by adding vanilla extract and whisking until thoroughly incorporated.
+- Reduce mixer speed to low and slowly add in powdered sugar and vanilla, mixing until any clumps have disappeared and ingredients are thoroughly incorporated.2 cups powdered sugar, 1 tablespoon vanilla extract

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.